Library and Information Science, Master of Science

 - Student Chapter of ALA

-The American Library Association/New York Library Association Student Chapter at St. John’s University provides professional opportunities and learning experiences afforded by membership.
+The American Library Association/New York Library Association Student Chapter at St. John’s University provides networking opportunities and learning experiences afforded by membership to these professional organizations.